Back to blog

 Example: A magnetic phone mount with AliExpress cost of $4.20 sells on competitor Shopify stores at $24.99–$34.99.
 Competition pricing is spread, not compressed.
 Margin Potential score: 78/100.

-Dimension 3: Saturation Level (20% of total score)
+Dimension 3: Saturation Level (moderately weighted)

 Saturation measures how crowded the supply side of the market is — and whether there is room for a new seller to acquire customers at a sustainable cost.